-This ORGANIC INDIA Ashwagandha Supplement is vegan, non-GMO, Kosher and Halal Certified, and has been created from USDA-certified organic herbs cultivated on sustainable, organic farmland.
+This ORGANIC INDIA Ashwagandha Supplement is vegan, non-GMO, Kosher, and Halal Certified, and has been created from USDA-certified organic herbs cultivated on sustainable, organic farmland.

 These are all great indicators that this supplement is clean and trustworthy.
-If a company goes through the rigamarole to become USDA-certified organic, Kosher and Halal Certified, and source only vegan products, then they’re in the game to keep the consumer safe!
+If a company goes through the rigamarole to become USDA-certified organic, Kosher, and Halal Certified, and source only vegan products, then they’re in the game to keep the consumer safe!
 A 90-vegan capsule bottle costs $28.99.

 2. Amazing India USDA Certified Organic Ashwagandha Powder

 If you’re more of a morning smoothie or oatmeal person, you may want to consider integrating a clean, potent ashwagandha powder into your daily ritual.
 The same guidelines go for health powders as they do supplements.
-You, the consumer, must be on your toes about safety of the product!
+You, the consumer, must be on your toes about the safety of the product!

 This Amazing India USDA Certified Organic Ashwagandha Powder is vegan, raw, USDA-certified organic, third-party tested, gluten-free, and promises purity and potency.
 Plus, Amazing India promises this product to be free of artificial colors, preservatives, and flavors.
 A 16-ounce tub costs $19.99.